Table of Contents

-Huggies has the slight dent to allow for the umbilical cord stump on sizes preemie – newborn.
+Huggies has a slight dent to allow for the umbilical cord stump on sizes preemie – newborn.

-Pampers does not have a slight dent and in most places, you will see that parents have to fold the top of the diaper to make sure the umbilical cord stump doesn’t get moved or taken off by accident.
+Pampers do not have a slight dent and in most places, you will see that parents have to fold the top of the diaper to make sure the umbilical cord stump doesn’t get moved or taken off by accident.

 Huggies is the winner for umbilical cord clearance.

 Side Tabs On Diapers

 Huggies diapers have a larger side tab that allows parents to pull the diaper across the belly and hook the sticky sides to close the diaper up.
 The larger tabs help when you are placing the diaper on.

 However, parents have noticed that when a baby is about to move a diaper size the tabs are a little useless and they can see them move to the side and let the diaper hang.

 *Huggies now has purple side tabs that have addressed the issue above.*

 Pampers tabs are a little on the smaller side and don’t help as much when you ‘buckle’ the diaper onto the baby.

 We’d say this is a tie as both have pros and cons.

 Both diapers have the ‘pee test line’.
 It is a yellow line down the front of the diaper that turns blue when the baby has wet the diaper.